Slashdot

 Since both congress and Trump are firmly in the "give consumers decisions they cannot possibly afford the time to make competently so we can bilk them and call it 'free market competition'" b

-Anemic growth is not normal (Score:1, Troll)
+Anemic growth is not normal (Score:2, Insightful)

 Not scaring the holy hell out of investors is a good thing.
 The previous admin operated with a one-two punch of literally a policy of being unconcerned with how much a regulation cost for the tiniest of gains, combined with unconstrined spending coupled with "They must pay their fair share" rhetoric showing the need (spending, borrowing) and willingness to increase taxes at some point.